Why is My Rose Wilting? (Revive Wilting Roses)

 Rose roots tend to get too hot when they have only been lightly watered (which causes the roots to grow near the surface) and when they are in open areas the blazing sun can shine directly on the soil on a hot summer’s day.

-• If possible plant your roses around three feet apart.
-This allows the rose enough space for airflow around the leaves to reduce the risk of fungal disease and it means that the rose does not have to compete as much with nearby plants for moisture and nutrients.
+- If possible, I recommend planting your roses around three feet apart.
+I spoke to a specialist rose grower who assured me this is the optimal distance to space your roses.
+This allows the rose enough space for airflow around the leaves to reduce the risk of fungal disease, and it means that the rose does not have to compete as much with nearby plants for moisture and nutrients.

 The best practice for rose growing is to apply mulch at the start of Spring to retain moisture and again before Winter to help insulate the roots from cold weather.